Quasimap Wall-crossings and Mirror Symmetry: Proof of Theorem

 with $\mu_{d_a}^N$ the universal class in \eqref{explicit mu}.
 Notice that the one-pointed, {\it degree zero} graph space is identified with $X\times\PP^1$, with virtual class the usual fundamental class (for any stability parameter $\ke$), while the maps

 are respectively the first and third projections.
 The class $\psi_a$ is the pull-back of $c_1(\omega_{\PP^1})$ via the second projection.

-Now recall that graph spaces carry a $\CC^*$-action (induced by the standard action on the parametrized domain component) for which the maps $c$ and $b_{\{a\}}$ are equivariant.
+Now recall that graph spaces carry a $\CC^*$-action (induced by the standard action on the parametrized domain component) for which the maps $c$ and $b_a$ are equivariant.
 It is customary to denote by $z$ the equivariant parameter for this action.
 In each graph space there is a distinguished part of the $\CC^*$-fixed locus corresponding to quasimaps for which the entire nontrivial data is concentrated over the point $0$ in the parametrized domain component.
-The restrictions of the maps $c$ and $b_{\{a\}}$ to the fixed point locus respect the decomposition into distinguished and non-distinguished parts.
-(These statements apply in general for quasimap graph spaces to any GIT target $\WmodG$; see \cite[\S4]{CKg0} for a detailed description of the geometry of the $\CC^*$-fixed loci.)
+The restrictions of the maps $c$ and $b_a$ to the fixed point locus respect the decomposition into distinguished and non-distinguished parts.
 It follows that if we apply the virtual localization formula of \cite{GP} to \eqref{full} (using the trivial action on the $\PP(\CC^N)$ factors) and discard from both sides the localization residues at all non-distinguished fixed-point loci, we still have an equality between the remaining distinguished residues.